emacsmirror/meep/docs/reference.rst

 ``meep-region-swap-imply-region``: ``t``
    Imply the region from the length of the secondary region.

-   - When the region on a single line:
+   - When the region is on a single line:
      The text after point implies the selection.
    - When a line-wise region is used:
      The same number of lines after the point is used (ignoring line length).